justeattakeaway/pie/apps/pie-docs/src/accessibility/testing-for-accessibility.md

 We have partnered with [Applause](https://www.applause.com/), a third-party crowdsourcing company, to help us with accessibility testing through a contract.

-Through this partnership, we can arrange **one-off specialised audits**, conducted by trained accessibility testers from Applause, for both new and existing features.
+Through this partnership, we can arrange **as-hoc specialised audits**, conducted by trained accessibility testers from Applause, for both new and existing features.
 By doing this, we can help teams **understand the state of accessibility in their current products** and how they can improve them to increase their level of accessibility.

 {% notification {
   type: "information",
-  message: "If your team would like to schedule and audit then [get in touch](/support/contact-us/) with us."
+  message: "If your team would like to schedule an audit then please [get in touch](/support/contact-us/) with us."
 } %}

 ---